 The control of cerebral blood flow by ion channels and calcium signaling in the pericytes, endothelial cells, and smooth muscle cells that constitute the brain microcirculation.
 We use this information to combat brain diseases with a vascular component.

-Dell'Acqua, Mark L., Professor and Vice Chair

-Pharmacology, MSTP, NRSC, BSP, PHCL
+Dell'Acqua, Mark L., Professor and Vice Chair of the Department of Pharmacology Pharmacology, MSTP, NRSC, BSP, PHCL proteins; mechanisms regulating neuronal second messenger signaling in synaptic plasticity

 Ph.D., 1995, Harvard University